Guillemsc/LinuxMintSetup/README.md

 # Steam
 - To enable proton, go to Steam, Settings, Compatability, and enable the toggle Steam Play for all the titles.
 - Available games: [https://www.protondb.com/app/3241660](https://www.protondb.com/app/3241660).
+- You may need to force the use of proton on some games that don't work with the native executable.
+This is done by left clicking on the game on the library, Properties, Compatibility, and enabling Force the use of a specific Steam Play compatibility tool.

 # Adding Launcher Apps
 - Go to `~/.local/share/applications/`.